How many decisions does the average person make in a day?

 Parenting Decisions – A Whole Other Battlefield

-When my boys are home I can easily double the number of decisions I make in a day.
+When my boys are home I can double the number of decisions I make in a day.
 When they were little?
 Triple it!

 And theoretically, it could.
 But practically speaking?
 Not so much.